 We plan to make it possible to move a Feature with all its Stories across Projects quickly and easily.
 This action will be released soon.

-For other use cases there we can recommend the following workarounds: filtered views, automatic custom rules and webhooks.
+For other use cases there we can recommend the following workarounds: filtered views, automatic custom rules, webhooks (deprecated) and Automation Rules.

 These views may be created and used by power users to detect orphaned entities and correct broken and missing dependencies manually.

 Example of such view: Show Features that are parts of Epics from other Projects.